 A lateral transfer occurs when an employee-moves to an existing vacant position within the same pay grade of their current position.
-An employee whothattransfers-moves to a new position in the same pay grade whothattransfers-moves to a new position in the same pay grade will.receive.a.salary.analysis.based.on.years.of relevant experience.
-This analysis may not result in a reduction of the employee's current salary.
+An employee whothattransfers-moves to a new position in the same pay grade_will receive a salary analysis based on years of relevant experience.
+This analysis may not result in a salary increase; however, it will also not result in a reduction of the employee's current salary-